carbon-io/carbond/doc/Endpoint.md

 * A function of the form ```function(req, res)```
 * An ```Operation``` object.
 This is more elaborate definition which allows for a description, parameter definitions, and other useful meta-data as well as a ```service``` method of the form ```function(req, res)```

+When responding to HTTP requests, two styles are supported:
+* An asynchronous style where operations write directly to the ```HttpResponse``` object passed to the operation
+* A synchronous style where the operation simply returns a JSON object from the operation, or throws an exception to signal an error condition

 **Examples**
 ```node
 get: function(req, res) {